 You can also use the images within Design space to cut for appliques and more!
 Design your project, click Make It, and select your material as fabric.
 Design Space will then advise you to insert the rotary blade and it will cut your shape from fabric!

 Have you heard of Cricut Access?
-It’s a subscription service that allows you to use any of the images, fonts and ready to make projects in Cricut Design space that have the green “a” on them for free!
+It’s a subscription service that allows you to use any of the images, fonts, and ready-to-make projects in Cricut Design Space that have the green “a” on them for free!
 This could be a great option if you are often creating and if you would rather use a premade design versus making one yourself! you can find applique designs as well as sewing patterns here!

 How small can the Rotary Blade Cut?

 Cricut recommends no smaller than 3/4″ for your image and design pieces.
-Smaller than 3/4″ images may cause the blade to scrape as it tries to make a small turn, which may leave a gouge in your mat, and may diminish the life of the blade.
+Intricate cuts smaller than 3/4″ images may cause the blade to scrape as it tries to make a small turn, which may leave a gouge in your mat, and may diminish the life of the blade.